DIY Raised Stencil on Furniture

 The powder is colorless, so it doesn’t change the color of the paint at all.
 So really, you could have a raised stenciled design in any color!

 You could match it to the paint color you’re painting on the rest of the piece, or make it a fun color to really stand out.
-The possibilities really are endless.
+Here are fun dresser paint ideas if you need inspiration!

 (I also want to try it for hiding wood grain.)